 After installation and configuration, the xdm display manager must be started.
-You could use the xdm sample above and adapt it to your system environment to create a startup script.
+As an example for a legacy startup script, you could use the xdm sample above and adapt it to your system environment.

 After installing, configuring, and starting the xdm display manager, you can follow the instructions for the Charon Manager X11 server configuration.
 However, please note that xdm provides quite basic services and that some of the commands and paths mentioned in the next sections could be different or could not exist.